JobJob/RickTracy.jl/README.md

     #or try
     @snapat @__LINE__ var1 var2

-Sometimes you only want to trace every 12th time, to do so use `@snapNth`
+Sometimes you only want to trace every say 12th time the line is hit, to do so use `@snapNth`

-Take a snap/trace of a variable/expression every N times the site e.g.
+e.g. the following takes a snap/trace of a variable/expression every 2 times
+the tracepoint is hit:

     for person in ["wilma", "fred", "betty", "barney"]
         @snapNth 2 person
     end
-    @snapvals person
+    @tracevals person

 returns: